Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 14. Change the Name Property value to lbl02.

-15. Repeat this method for other labels also and name them as lbl03, lbl04, and so on up to lbl20.
+15. Repeat this method for other labels, naming them sequentially as lbl03, lbl04, and so on up to lbl20.

 The Form Module Code.